UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Design

-To optimize the performance of parallel fuzzing, we propose to use a centralized dynamic task scheduling to filter out the duplicate seeds and extend single-machine parallel fuzzing to the multi-machine mode in a distributed environment.
-Specifically, the centralized dynamic task scheduling is realized by a scheduler and a high throughput database.
-As Fig. \ref{procedure} shows, the whole process starts from the scheduler downloading seeds from the database and prioritize them in a seed queue.
-Then, the fuzzing tasks are distributed in a ``request-response'' manner.
-Each fuzzing node sends a request to the scheduler for a fuzzing task.
-The scheduler responds to the fuzzing node with a task specification (i.e., the fuzzing task), including the seed index and the number of mutations.
+The task dispatching is handled by the scheduler in the main node.
+As Fig. \ref{procedure} shows, the whole process starts with the scheduler downloading seeds from the database and prioritizing them in a seed queue.
+Then the idle fuzzing instances request fuzzing tasks from the scheduler, and the scheduler responds to the sorted request with a task specification, including the seed index and the number of mutations (i.e., energy).
 With the seed index, the fuzzing instance downloads the seed from the database and conducts the fuzzing tests.
-Once a new seed is discovered during the tests, the fuzzing instance will upload the seed with its corresponding fuzzing status to the database.
-Meanwhile, the scheduler allocates evaluating instances according to the number of seeds to be evaluated.
+When a test reveals a new seed, the fuzzing instance will upload it to the database.
+Meanwhile, the scheduler arranges evaluating instances according to the number of seeds to be evaluated.
 Evaluating instances download seeds from the database to filter out duplicates and remove them from the database.